-Maine requires 24 credits of coursework for Special Education 282 Certification.
-Participants in the Alternate Route to Certification program may take eight courses or only selected courses, depending on how many credits they need to reach the required 24 credits.
+Maine requires 24 credits of coursework for Special Education 282 Certification, including 3 credits in specially designed instruction, 3 credits in evaluation and assessment, and 3 credits in reading instruction.
+Participants in the Alternate Route to Certification pathway may take eight courses or only selected courses, depending on how many credits they need to reach the required 24 credits.
 To assist you in meeting your professional goals, our SPARC program is designed to be high quality and flexible to your needs and time.

 Enrollment